Beach towns in central America with history, culture and original vibe

 The key is in finding a destination and accommodation that allows you to relax under the warm sun and swaying palm trees of the tropics, and at the same time enjoy the original charm of small cities like Tulum, MX in the Caribbean, Sauylita,MX in the pacific, San Juan del Sur, Nicaragua and Montezuma in Costa Rica.

-So where can you find this type of secluded oasis?
 Here are the four maybe most famous small coastal towns in Central America, which all of them started out as small fishermens towns that attracted tourists to small restaurants and right after this came small hotels and tourist developments.
 These places are famous for keeping close to their roots and to their local culture.

 Tulum is on the Caribbean side and home to important ruins from the great Mayan empire during their rule in Mexico.
 Although the views of the ruins are considered breathtaking, the same can be said of the gorgeous white sand beaches lining the coast of the city.
 Tulum has been known for many small places and a very laid back atmosphere close to the original way of living.
 Tulum’s spectacular coastline, with all its confectioner-sugar sands, cobalt water and balmy breezes makes it one of the top beaches in Mexico.
 In Tulum there are still unique places to stay beachfront.